 With real estate crowdfunding, you don’t need to risk hundreds of thousands, if not millions to invest in commercial real estate around the country.
 Instead, you can invest as little as $1,000 and be much better diversified.

-The best real estate investing platforms today are:
+The two best real estate syndication platforms today are:

-2) Fundrise, founded in 2012 and available for accredited investors and non-accredited investors.
+1) Fundrise, founded in 2012 and available for accredited investors and non-accredited investors.
 I’ve worked with Fundrise since the beginning, and they’ve consistently impressed me with their innovation.
 They are pioneers of the eREIT product, which allows for real estate investors to gain a diversified exposure into various regions and types of real estate.
+Fundrise offers diversified funds that invest in the Sunbelt region.

 I’ve personally invested $810,000 in real estate syndication to take advantage of lower real estate valuations in the heartland of America.
 Thanks to technology and the pandemic, there should be a continued spreading out of America.
 Cap rates are much higher too.